mwinterstorm/ha_addons/feijoa_statsEngine/DOCS.md

 3. Enter the database credentials into the Feijoa add-on options.

+### Automatic schema bootstrap

+On first start the add-on runs any SQL files found in `/usr/local/share/feijoa/schema/` against the configured database.
+The scripts execute in lexical order, so prefix filenames (`000_tables.sql`, `010_views.sql`, etc.) to control the sequence.
+After a successful run a sentinel file is written to `/data/feijoa_schema_bootstrapped`; delete that file if you need to reapply the schema.

+The bundled `000_tables.sql` creates the `users` and `contributions` tables.
+Replace or extend the files in the `schema` directory with your own schema and rebuild the add-on when they change.

 ### Importer implementation

 The image currently includes a placeholder Python script at `/usr/local/share/feijoa/s3_contributions_to_sql.py`.
 Replace it with your actual importer implementation and update `/usr/local/share/feijoa/requirements.txt` with the required Python dependencies.
 Rebuild the add-on after making changes.